-Figure 3-35 Monthly trends in Faecal Coliforms (org/100 ml) in effluent released from the Langebaan Wastewater Treatment Works, June 2009 - June 2021.
-The allowable limit in terms of a General Authorisation for irrigation purposes under the National Water Act (No. 36 of 1998) is 100 000 organisms per 100 mL.
+Figure 3.35 Monthly trends in total suspended solids (mg/L) in effluent released from the Langebaan Wastewater Treatment Works, June 2009 - June 2022.
+The recommended limit to protect marine inshore environments is shown by the orange dashed line (AEC 2015).

 No ammonia nitrogen limit is prescribed by the GA applicable to irrigation of wastewater, however, ammonia is very toxic to marine life as it acts as a biocide.
-The recommended ammonia nitrogen limit for the inshore marine environment is 3 mg/L (Figure 3-37).
+The recommended ammonia nitrogen limit for the inshore marine environment is 3 mg/L (Figure 3.36).
 The water quality guidelines for the coastal environment specify a target of 0.6 mg/L to prevent chronic toxicity.
 Ammonia levels increased steeply between November 2012 and March 2018 from < 10 mg/L to nearly 100 mg/L. Subsequent to that the ammonia nitrogen concentrations dropped significantly but were, however, still grossly exceeding the recommended limit for the protection of the marine environment (3 mg/L).
-Readings have again started to increase with all but one measuring below the limit in 2020/2021.
+Readings have again started to increase with all readings measuring above the limit in 2021/22.
 Considering the above, the levels of ammonia in the Langebaan WWTW effluent is alarming and any amount of effluent released into the nearshore marine environment is likely to have a significant negative effect on marine biota.